Klipper3d/klipper/docs/Load_Cell.md

 decide that a tap is valid when it is of poor quality.
 Classifying these poor quality taps is an area of active research.

-Klipper also lacks support for re-locating a probe point if the location has become fouled by filament ooze.
+Klipper also lacks support for relocating a probe point if the location has become fouled by filament ooze.
 Modules like `quad_gantry_level` will repeatedly probe the same coordinates even if a probe previously failed there.

-Give the above it is strongly suggested not to probe at printing temperatures.
+Given the above it is strongly suggested not to probe at printing temperatures.

 ### Hot Nozzle Protection